samyakagarwal20/Offline-Automatic-Speech-Recognition-ASR-Backend/README.md

-# STT-Python-Backend
+# Offline Automatic Speech Recognition (ASR) - Backend
-It is a sample python application which acts as the backend for offline speech recognition in real-time via websockets
+It is a python based server-side application which acts as the backend for offline speech recognition in real-time via websockets

 # Prerequisites
 - Python 3.6 or later should be installed on your machine.